-Paul and Kim had both sat through our primary training, Foundations of Stocks and Options.
-Both had funded accounts.
-That's about where the similarities stop!
-Paul had grown his account from $30k to over $1,000,000 and Kim and decimated her account from $250,000 down to $30k.
+A few years ago, I was in Orlando and had the privilege of meeting two TSU students in person – Paul and Kim.
+Naturally, the conversation turned to their success as traders.
+Paul and Kim both sat through our primary training, Foundations of Stocks and Options, and they had funded trading accounts.
+However, that's where the similarities stop.
+Paul had grown his account from $30k to over $1,000,000, and Kim had decimated her account from $250,000 down to $30k.

-I was simultaneously impressed and heartbroken.
-I came to find out that both Paul and Kim had sat through the EXACT same foundations classes.
-Literally.
-They heard the exact same words.
-Saw the exact same examples.
-For all intent and purpose their education was identical.
+I was simultaneously impressed and heartbroken at the same time.
+I came to find out that both Paul and Kim had sat through the live teachings of foundations classes at the same time.
+They heard the same words, saw the same examples, and for all purposes their education was identical.

-Their stories kept me up that night.
-Both were intelligent.
-Both had a desire for success.
-What was the difference that made the difference in Paul over Kim?
-The distinction between the two is the difference between massive success and crippling failure.
+Their stories kept me up that night as I pondered their different results.
+Both were intelligent, and they both had a desire for success.
+Why was one able to prosper while the other lost capital?
+The distinction between the two is the difference between success and failure.

-There are 6 Human Needs that everybody desires.
+There are six human needs that everybody desires.
 I've borrowed this from Tony Robbins, who borrowed it from Jim Rohn, who borrowed it from Maslow.
-The point being, it has been well documented!
+The point being, it has been well documented.
 Here are the needs:

 The second filter you are looking through are your Global Beliefs.
-These are beliefs (or opinions) you have about external elements.
+These are beliefs you have about external elements.
 You can understand your global beliefs by answering questions like:

-Whenever I ask these questions in a live class, the answers are ALL OVER the map.
+Whenever I ask these questions in a live class, the answers are all over the place.
 Let's take money for an example.
 When I ask, "What is Money" I'll get things like:

-Can you imagine how somebody who believes money is scarce might trade differently than somebody who says money is a tool?!
+Can you imagine how somebody who believes money is scarce might trade differently than somebody who says money is a tool?
 How about the definition of a successful trade?
 Some will say a trade is only successful if it makes money.
 Would you agree?
-I'll come back to that in a moment.

 Now we are going to get personal!
 Everybody has a belief about who they are.
 These tend to be "I am..." statements.
 Some would say:

-To complicate things, our personal beliefs change when we are stressed (not that trading would ever be stressful, right?!).
-Under stress you might hear:
+To complicate things, our personal beliefs change when we are stressed, and when you are stressed you might hear:

-Each of these "I am..." statements are coloring the way you trade.
-Both your analysis and your execution.
-As we'll talk about in a moment, you must begin to create guardrails in your trading plan that protect you from... you!
-Somebody who believes they are a perfectionist that gets frustrated when they are stressed must have a clear strategy in place to balance those filters.
+Each of these "I am..." statements are coloring the way you trade — both your analysis and your execution.
+You must begin to create guardrails in your trading plan that protect you from you.
+Somebody who believes they are a perfectionist gets frustrated when they are stressed must have a clear strategy in place to balance those filters.

-Values are that which you would do anything to achieve or avoid.
-They are your Toward and Away values respectively.
-Think about it.
-What is it that you would do anything to achieve?
+Values are ideas which you would do anything to achieve or avoid.
+They are your toward and away values, respectively.
+When you think about it, what is it that you would do anything to achieve?
 Success?
 Friendship?
 Independence?
 Adventure?
 What is it that you fear most and therefore would do anything to avoid?
 Failure?
 Humiliation?
 Embarrassment?
 Loss?
 Anger?

-Now, we must take this a step further.
-Two people may have a Toward Value of Success, but define it much differently.
-Example:
+Now, we must take this a step further, two people may have a toward value of success but define it much differently.
+For example:

 Let's consider Failure:

+See the difference?
 I'm not here to say one is right or wrong.
 I'm also not here to try and help you change your filters.
-What I am EXTREMELY interested in doing is helping you create a set of guardrails that protect you from yourself.
+What I am extremely interested in doing is helping you create a set of guardrails that protect you from yourself.

 Needs: Certainty and Love / Connection